bollu/ppsspp-help/input/index.md

 __Hardware Transform__

-Vertex Shader uses to make all the complex calculations that are required for rendering in the hardware (GPU or Video Card) instead of doing it on the processor.
+Vertex Shader uses it to make all the complex calculations that are required for rendering in the hardware (GPU or Video Card) instead of doing it on the processor.
 It tends to be much faster and gives a performance boost when enabled.
+However, due to bugs, some games are fixed when this option is disabled:
+* __Dangan Ronpa__ It fixes the crashes.
+* __Tekken 5 Dark Resurrection__ It fixes the health bars.

 __Vertex Cache__